Academic Standards and Regulations

 B. Transfer of credits earned by a Campbell law student who is a “visiting” student at another ABA-accredited law school.

-A Campbell law student who seeks to be a “visiting” student at another ABA-accredited law school for an academic semester (or academic year) must timely inform the Associate Dean for Academic Affairs of this desire well in advance of the desired visit.
+A Campbell law student who seeks to be a “visiting” student at another ABA-accredited law school for an academic semester (or academic year) must inform the Associate Dean for Student Affairs of this desire at least thirty days before the first day of class of the visit.
 Decisions regarding which courses the student must (or may) take at the host law school, and the conditions under which credits for those courses will transfer to the Campbell JD transcript, are made on a case-by-case basis.
+At least two-thirds of all Campbell Law required credit hours must be completed at Campbell University School of Law and not at the visiting institution.

 XIV.
 Employment During Law School